Komposten/TetraColourSpace/README.md

 ### What is TetraColourSpace?
 TetraColourSpace is a 3D graph program for visualising data points a tetrachromatic colourspace.
 It was originally created to be used in conjunction with the R package [pavo](https://CRAN.R-project.org/package=pavo), as pavo's built-in 3D graph had very limited functionality (and annoying controls).

 Datasets containing information about data points are loaded from XML-files and displayed within the confines of a tetrahedron (representing a tetrachromatic colourspace).
-An R-script for generating correctly formatted XML-files from pavo's `colspace` objects is included in the R folder.
+An [R-script](R/tcs_plot.R) with functions for generating correctly formatted XML-files from pavo's `colspace` objects is included in the R folder.

 ### Features
 - Visualise groups of data points within a tetrachromatic colour space.
   - Colour the data points individually.
   - Use different 3D-models for different data sets.
 - Visualise volumes filled by data points.
 - Display simple legends (by data point or group).
 - Move the camera around freely and intuitively.
 - Lock the camera towards a point (or the achromatic centre) to rotate around it.
-- Click on points to display their names and metrics (theta, phi and r).
+- Select points to display their names and colour metrics (theta, phi and r).
-- Toggle visibility everything:
+- Show or hide graph elements:
   - The points and volumes (separately)
   - The selected point's metrics
   - The legend
   - The axes
   - The crosshair
   - Change the tetrahedron between a wire-frame and semi-transparent shape.
-- Take screenshots from within the app.
-- Customise the colours of everything:
+- Customise the colours of graph elements:
   - The background
   - The colourspace tetrahedron's corners and achromatic centre
   - Text